 Add the milk and continue to whisk until the sauce thickens.

-Next, season with salt and ground black pepper, add the parmesan chees, dill and parsley, chopped spring onion and stir.
+Next, season with salt and ground black pepper, add the parmesan cheese, dijon mustard, chopped spring onion and stir.

-In goes the cod loin, which can be cut into chunks.
-The peas can go in as well.
+In goes the salmon, which can be cut into chunks.
+The mixed veggies can go in as well.

-Give the mixture a good stir and spoon it onto oven-proof dishes.
+Give the mixture a good stir and spoon it onto 2 smaller oven-proof dishes or a larger one.

-Top it with the mashed potatoes and sprinkle over the parmesan cheese.
+Top it with the mashed potatoes and sprinkle over the cheddar cheese.